4/24/2025

 Chief Financial Officer

-Yeah, no, we think it kind of reinforces what we've been saying for the last decade, which is that particular area of the basin is some of the best rock that's going to be moving forward.
-So, you know, from our perspective, we have significant anchor position up there and we're excited to have a new neighbor that's kind of validated our thesis on the area.
+Yeah, no. We think it kind of reinforces what we've been saying for the last decade, which is that particular area of the basin is some of the best rock that's going to be moving forward.
+So, you know, from our perspective, we have significant acreage position up there, and we're excited to have a new neighbor that's kind of validated our thesis on the area.

 speaker